 If you participate in my Product Manager Job Search program, you can access two PM Job Search Tracking templates.

 Let me tell you a story about “Stephanie” (names have been changed to maintain client confidentiality).
-I spoke to Stephanie a few weeks ago and she mentioned how she really wanted to work at a particular company.
+I spoke to Stephanie a few weeks ago.
+She mentioned how she really wanted to work at a particular company.

 Don’t be like Stephanie.
 Get organized and keep track of all relevant information throughout your job search.

-Since your job search may be something you can’t share with your co-workers, consider finding a group of people who are also searching for a job that you can commiserate with.
+Your job search may be something you can’t share with your co-workers.
+Consider finding a group of people who are also searching for a job that you can commiserate with.